Useful information for parents about Hairdressing Apprenticeships:

 We can help your child to find employment in a salon by advising on current vacancies and giving advice and tips on how to apply.
 They will work full time, usually between 30 and 40 hours per week and usually attend college once a week on one of their working days.
 At college they’ll do a mixture of theory and practical whilst working towards the Level 2 Diploma for Hair Professionals, which takes up to two years to complete.

-- Apprentices are paid at least apprenticeship minimum wage, there is usually an annual increase in this (https://www.gov.uk/apprenticeships-guide/pay-and-conditions).
+- Apprentices are paid at least apprenticeship minimum wage, there is usually an annual increase, for full details visit www.gov.uk/apprenticeships-guide/pay-and-conditions.

 - A contract of employment should be in place for the Apprentice which should clearly outline hours of work and holiday entitlement as a minimum.